John Amores: Zamboanga Valientes (2023)

 Amores continued playing competitive basketball after college although his involvement in the NCAA brawl was a dent to his career.
 He was able to play professional leagues in the Philippines which are sanctioned by the Games and Amusements Board (GAB) after he apologized for the incident under the condition that he would undergo anger management therapy.

 Amores made his professional debut for the Zamboanga Valientes of the ASEAN Basketball League for the 2023 Invitational.
 He also helped his team win the 2023 Open Pilipinas VisMin Super Cup.

 Muntinlupa Cagers (2023)

 The Muntinlupa Cagers signed in Amores for the 2023 season of the Maharlika Pilipinas Basketball League.

 NorthPort Batang Pier (2023–2024)

 Amores took part in the Philippine Basketball Association (PBA) Season 48 draft and was selected by the NorthPort Batang Pier as the 51st overall pick on September 17 ,2023.
 NorthPort and Amores agreed on a one-year contract, which was later extended to two years.

 For his involvement in an off-the-court shooting incident in Laguna the PBA suspended him from taking part at the 2024–25 Commissioner's Cup Separately, GAB revoked Amores' professional license after the incident.

+Titan Ultra Giant Risers (2026–)

+Two years after the Laguna shooting incident and the resolution of his criminal case, Amores' GAB license has been reinstated and the PBA has allowed him to return.
+He signed a one-conference contract with the Titan Ultra Giant Risers in July 2026 to play at the 2026 Governors' Cup.